nomadicGopher/Sandbox/ts/README.md

 ## Usage

 1. Write your TypeScript code in `main.ts`.
-2. Compile the TypeScript code to JavaScript: `npm `
+2. Compile the TypeScript code to JavaScript: `npm run build` or `npm run dev` if you are developing and want the outputs to be updates as you save your ts files.
-3. Open localhost:port provided by the server details in the terminal
+3. When ready to test, run `npm run test` & then access the browser using the URL path returned in the terminal.

 ## Notes